mcproxy/mcproxy/debug/README.md

 Mininet
 =======
-"Mininet creates a realistic virtual network, running real kernel, switch and application code, on a single machine" ([mininet](mininet.org)).
+([Mininet](mininet.org)) creates a realistic virtual network, running real kernel, switch and application code, on a single machine .
 This [REAMDE](mininet/README.md) explains how to use mcproxy within mininet.

-Mcproxy tester
+Mcproxy Tester
 ==============
 With the mcproxy tester you can join groups, set source filter and send multicast packets for IPv4 and IPv6.

 #### Requirements
 To build the mcproxy tester, the library _boost_regex_ must be installed.
 This